Wien Energie Innovation Challenge #10

 Wien Energie is a public company and is required to run open calls for tender.
 As the goal of this challenge is to successfully implement, roll-out and scale projects, it is subject to the tendering process as carried out on the ANKÖ platform.
 All start-ups that apply on the landing page will receive a link to the ANKÖ platform.
 An application for the Innovation Challenge will only be valid when the ANKÖ process has been successfully completed.

-Your application should contain as much information as necessary for third parties to assess your business model and market potential.
 We will contact you if something is unclear or more information is needed.
 Based on this information, we will make an initial selection.

 Yes, absolutely.
 This program is all about collaboration and finding solutions together.